DanielHardan/danielhardan.github.io/README.md

-# Daniel Hardan's Personal Website
+# Dan Hardan's Personal Website

 A professional personal website and blog built with Jekyll and the Chirpy theme, hosted on GitHub Pages.